Field Mentors

 Field Mentors and host churches or organizations should understand that hosting an intern is not primarily a means of having additional staff to carry on the day to day responsibilities of the work.
 Instead, it is first and foremost a learning experience in which the mentor should provide oversight, direction, and learning experiences for the intern.

 A field mentor invests time and effort in developing the intern.
 Appreciation is expressed to those who are willing to shoulder this responsibility.
-Below are some of the materials propsective mentors will find helpful in discovering the role of mentoring.
-Also are samples of forms mentors are expected to complete to aid the Internship Program in evaluating the intern as well as the program.
+Below are some of the materials prospective mentors will find helpful in discovering the role of mentoring.
+Also included are samples of forms mentors are expected to complete to aid the Internship Program in evaluating the intern as well as the program.